 Disney+ is missing the features that other services offer which provide telltale signs if your account is hacked.
 You won’t be able to look at a watched log or see where you’re logged in, so you won’t be able to tell if your Disney+ has been compromised until you lose access altogether.

 What to do if your Disney+ account has been hacked

-The first thing you’re going to want to do if your Disney+ account has been hacked is to contact Disney with the date you registered for the service, the last time you had access, the original email address, and the type of payment method (Visa Debit, for example) on file.
-They may be able to restore it.
+If your Disney+ account has been hacked, the first thing to do is contact Disney and see if they can restore it.
+You’ll need to provide the date you registered for the service, the last time you had access, the original email address, and the type of payment method (Visa Debit, for example) on file.

-Failing this, we recommend reaching out to your bank or credit card provider and explaining to them what happened.
-They may be able to refund the money you paid for the account ($7 for a one-month membership, $13 for the Disney+ Bundle, or $70 for access to Disney+ for an entire year).
+If this doesn’t work, you might want to reach out to your bank or credit card provider and explain to them what happened.
+They might be willing to refund the money you paid for the account ($7 for a one-month membership, $13 for the Disney+ Bundle, or $70 for access to Disney+ for an entire year).

 - How to prevent your Ring smart cameras from being hacked

 - How to protect your smartphone from hackers and intruders

 - The best password managers for the iPhone

 - LastPass vs. 1Password